 Our team of dentist license defense attorneys have the right experience; they will look into the facts of your case and prepare a course of action that will protect your professional reputation.
 In case an investigation is started, or worse, your case goes to the court, our seasoned team will be there for you every step of the way.

 Our team of lawyers has extensive experience appearing before numerous professional licensure boards and representing dental professionals like yourself in all sorts of investigations.

-Reliable, relentless, respectful: this is our credo here at Denton and Zachary.
+Reliable, relentless, respectful: this is our credo here at Arkansas Lawyer.
 We will not only be your legal representative, but a reliable help, a friend you can count on during this complicated process.
 Get in touch with an experienced dentistry license defense lawyer today for a free consultation.